reicalasso/beyond_transformer/docs/archive/experiments_plan.md

 ## 6. Expected Contributions

-- **Demonstrate NSM efficiency** in long-sequence tasks, showing significant improvements over Transformers.
+- **Demonstrate PULSE efficiency** in long-sequence tasks, showing significant improvements over Transformers.
 - **Show parameter efficiency** compared to Transformers, paving the way for more efficient AI models.
 - **Provide open-source, reproducible benchmarks** to accelerate research in this area.
-- **Establish NSM as a viable and promising alternative** to Transformers, with the potential to shape the future of AI architecture design.
+- **Establish PULSE as a viable and promising alternative** to Transformers, with the potential to shape the future of AI architecture design.

 ---
 This plan will evolve as we gather insights from initial experiments.
-The goal is to establish NSM as a viable and potentially superior alternative to Transformers for various sequence modeling tasks, with broader implications for AI efficiency and capability.
+The goal is to establish PULSE as a viable and potentially superior alternative to Transformers for various sequence modeling tasks, with broader implications for AI efficiency and capability.